aqureshiest/afs-snapshot/README.md

 To use apply-flow-service locally, initialize the project with these steps

-1. `docker-compose up`, this will start the service in docker compose, along with vault, mountebank redis and gateway.
+1. `gogo start`, this will start the service in docker compose, along with vault, mountebank redis and gateway.

 ## Running tests

-Run `docker-compose run service npx chassis-test` to run the test suites.
+Run `docker compose run service npx chassis-test` to run the test suites.